ivan-borovets/fastapi-clean-example/README.md

 ### General

 - `/`: Open to **everyone**.
-    - Redirects to Swagger Documentation.
+    - Redirects to Swagger documentation.
 - `/api/v1/`: Open to **everyone**.
     - Returns `200 OK` if the API is alive.